Senior Gear Editor

 Aventon Aventure.2 electric fat tire bike

-The Aventon Aventure.2 comes in a step-through model for ease of use.
+Some ebikes offer a step-through model for shorter riders and easier mounting.
 Photo: Sam Schultz//The Inertia

-Cadence sensors like those on the Lectric XP and Ride1Up Portola are simpler, working off of the speed at which you are pedaling.
+Cadence sensors like those on the Engwe L20 2.0 and Ride1Up Portola are simpler, working off the speed at which you are pedaling.
 Basically, as long as the pedals are moving at a minimum cadence, the motor applies consistent power depending on the level of pedal assist that was chosen.
-The pros of this are that, as long as you are pedaling, you’ll get smooth consistent power, regardless of how much effort you’re putting in.
+The pros of this are that, as long as you are pedaling, you’ll get smooth, consistent power, regardless of how much effort you’re putting in.
 In fact, you’ll often find yourself pedaling with no effort at all, especially at higher pedal assist levels.
 On a Class 3 cadence-sensor ebike at full pedal assist, start pedaling, and the motor will kick in with full power until you reach the 28 mph speed limit of the bike.
-And unless the bike has a very wide range of gears, at that speed you’ll likely find your pedaling does little to nothing at all except to keep the motor going.
+And unless the bike has a very wide range of gears, at that speed, you’ll likely find your pedaling does little to nothing at all except to keep the motor going.

 fat tire electric bike comparison